 There are more than 130 active student clubs and organizations at Carthage, and they all provide great ways for students to form friendships, get involved in issues they’re passionate about, or simply have fun.
-And new orgs are created every semester.
+And new orgs are created every semester!

-1. 1-G — First Generation Club
+1G – First Generation Club

-“Going to the IBS (International Broadcasting System) Conference in New York has been my favorite memory with the club,” said club president Sophie Shulman ’23.
-“At the conference, there were dozens of musicians, talk show hosts, and radio station managers to talk to and hear from, not to mention the fact that we were in New York for an entire weekend!”
+“Going to the International Broadcasting System (IBS) Conference in New York has been my favorite memory with the club.
+At the conference, there were dozens of musicians, talk show hosts, and radio station managers to talk to and hear from, not to mention the fact that we were in New York for an entire weekend!” — Sophie Shulman ’23.

 Black Student Union

-“The Black Student Union is a diversity, equity, and inclusion organization that is committed to empowering and uplifting the voices and experiences of Black students on campus.
-This semester, the club is focusing on building community and releasing stress through fun events and by championing new cultural experiences.
+The Black Student Union is a diversity, equity, and inclusion organization committed to empowering and uplifting the voices and experiences of Black students on campus.
+The club focuses on building community and releasing stress through fun events and by championing new cultural experiences.

 Carthage Club Hockey

 For students looking to get active and participate in sports in an alternative way on campus, Carthage Club Hockey may be the answer.
 The club is a co-ed team that accepts anyone at any level of experience in ice hockey.
 Players wear full gear and participate at the second-highest level in a Kenosha Adult League!
 Plus, Carthage Club Hockey has the longest season out of all sports at Carthage, making it a fun way to exercise for most of the school year.

-“We have a great time being able to meet new people that join the club, and by the end of our season we are all very close and look forward to playing every game as a team!” said club president Ben Dusza ’21.
-“You don’t need to have a hockey flow to play, but being able to give it you all and have a blast is a must!”
+“We have a great time meeting new people that join the club, and by the end of our season, we are all very close and look forward to playing every game as a team!
+You don’t need to have a hockey flow to play, but being able to give it your all and have a blast is a must!” — Ben Dusza ’21

 Carthage United to Rescue Earth

-Carthage United to Rescue Earth, or CURE club, promotes sustainability and eco-friendly practices within the community and serves to educate individuals on the importance of reducing its carbon footprint.
-In the past, the club has organized beach clean-ups, nature trail clean-ups, made reusable shopping bags out of old clothing, and given informative presentations on composting, zero-waste living, and plant-based diets.
+Carthage United to Rescue Earth, or CURE club, promotes sustainability and eco-friendly practices within the community and serves to educate individuals on the importance of reducing their carbon footprint.
+In the past, the club has organized beach and nature trail clean-ups, made reusable shopping bags out of old clothing, and given informative presentations on composting, zero-waste living, and plant-based diets.
 Meetings are open to all and include spaces for opinions and ideas from anyone who wishes to share!

-“Speaking personally, each meeting brings so much enthusiasm and passion for the environment that it’s impossible not to have a great time,” says club president Alexis Menendez ’23.
-“We do so much bonding and sharing with one another that we have such a great support system to tackle the big issues in our community.”
+“Each meeting brings so much enthusiasm and passion for the environment that it’s impossible not to have a great time.
+We do so much bonding and sharing that we have such a great support system to tackle the big issues in our community.” — said Alexis Menendez ’23

 Circle K International

 Enactus is an international non-profit organization that empowers businesses and people in the community to create a better, more sustainable world.
 At Enactus, students take skills learned in the classroom and apply them to real-world problems.
-Every spring, Enactus competes at the national competition where the team presents its projects to a panel of business leaders and professionals.
+Every spring, Enactus competes at the national competition, where the team presents its projects to a panel of business leaders and professionals.
 Carthage’s Enactus placed third in their division at the 2018 National Exposition.
 There are more than 200 partner companies that sponsor Enactus and provide networking opportunities for Enactus students.
 The club welcomes all majors of any discipline.

-“With a head for business and a heart for the world, we live our values of integrity, passion, innovation, and collaboration,” said club president Paige Hollendonner ’21.
-“Enactus is a great way to get involved in the community, practice business and communications skills, and participate in networking activities.”
+“With a head for business and a heart for the world, we live our values of integrity, passion, innovation, and collaboration.
+Enactus is a great way to get involved in the community, practice business and communications skills, and participate in networking activities.” — Paige Hollendonner ’21

 Ultimate Frisbee Club — Blitz

 Were you a high school athlete who didn’t continue competing in college?
-Maybe you’ve never played a sport before and you’re looking to expand your horizons!
+Maybe you’ve never played a sport before, and you’re looking to expand your horizons!
 Ultimate Frisbee is a growing international sport with a dedicated community and plenty of room to become the above-average athlete you know you can be.
 Blitz is a co-ed club for the USA Ultimate organization, and competition is held up to a national level depending on how far you’re willing to take it.
 Whether you’re looking for a way to stay active, looking for competition, or just looking for a new hobby, joining Blitz is the way to do it all!

 Blitz also has a strong spirit for frisbee golf!
 Email the Blitz team at firstname.lastname@example.org if you’re interested in some weekend tossing.

 Merely Players Improv Comedy

 For students looking to break out of their comfort zones or interested in the improv side of comedy, the Merely Players are the group for you!
 Auditions are at the start of every semester and practices focus on building performance, comedy, and improvisational skills.
 They are one of the most acclaimed improv groups in Wisconsin and Carthage’s 2020 Student Organization of the year, and they’d love for you to join in the fun!

-“Along with offering free performances and open workshops, Merely Improv competes at the annual College Improv Tournament,” says co-president Mia Morton ’21.
-“We also host our own events including the Dogneck Improv Mixer (a collaborative improv festival and food drive) and Carthival (an end of the year, campus-wide variety show).”
+“Along with offering free performances and open workshops, Merely Improv competes at the annual College Improv Tournament.
+We also host our own events, including the Dogneck Improv Mixer, a collaborative improv festival and food drive, and Carthival, an end-of-the-year, campus-wide variety show.” — Mia Morton ’21

 Carthage Japanese Club

 Carthage Japanese Club is the official club of the Carthage Japanese Department, but being knowledgeable in the Japanese language is not a requirement!
-Anyone who is interested in Japanese culture, whether it be pop culture or traditional culture, is welcome and encouraged to join.
+Anyone interested in Japanese culture, whether it be pop culture or traditional culture, is welcome and encouraged to join.
 Meetings consist of making traditional Japanese arts, crafts, cooking, playing games, and sharing the love of Japanese culture.

-“At Japanese Club, we take a deep dive into anything and everything related to Japanese culture,” says club president Mallory Jenkins ’21.
-“We have many fun annual traditions that have been going on since the club was founded like a watermelon smashing event at the beginning of the year and a trip once a year to the Japanese marketplace known as Mitsuwa near Chicago.”
+“At Japanese Club, we take a deep dive into anything and everything related to Japanese culture.
+We have many fun annual traditions going on since the club was founded, like a watermelon smashing event at the beginning of the year and a trip once a year to the Japanese marketplace known as Mitsuwa near Chicago.” — Mallory Jenkins ’21